Mental Health Stigma: Overcoming The Fear Of Being Stigmatized

 Role model healthy attitudes toward mental health

 Voice your opinions and demonstrate openness about seeking help when needed.
-By speaking out and addressing mental health stigma, you can help others see that mental health care is as valid as physical health care.
+By speaking out and addressing mental illness stigma, you may help others see that mental health care is as valid as physical health care.

 Studies suggest that online therapy may be suitable for people reluctant to seek treatment in several ways.
 For example, in an Irish study published by The Journal of Medical Internet Research, participants with mental health concerns reported ease of access, anonymity and convenience, inclusivity, and the ability to share experiences with others as among the most common benefits of online therapy.